 This scholarship is open to suitable new UK/EU and International (i.e. outside the EU) applicants.

 Please note that the award covers tuition fees at the UK rate only.
 International applicants (and those not eligible to pay UK tuition fees) must demonstrate at the time of their application that they can fund the difference in tuition fee rates.

 The scholarship is for full- or part-time study (paid pro-rata in the case of part-time study).

 Owing to UK visa restrictions, international applicants are not normally able to study part-time.
-Applicants must be able to commence their studies in February 2019.
+You must be able to commence your studies in September 2019 or January 2020.

 The scholarship will be renewed annually subject to the student successfully passing yearly evaluation.
-Students will be encouraged to apply for sources of additional funding such as the Midlands3Cities scheme, and will be offered support through this process.
+You will be encouraged to apply for sources of additional funding such as the Midlands4Cities scheme, and will be offered support through this process.

 Application and Interview

 - Define what you want to research and ensure this is compatible with the areas of research listed above.

 - Applications should be accompanied by a thesis proposal of no more than 2,000 words outlining the area to be studied, key debates within the field, and initial ideas on potential research methods and primary sources.

 - Prepare your supporting documents (transcript of first degree marks, curriculum vitae).